Shakti7746/chat-app/README.md

 To start this project you need to install the following things

-1. SASS for css
+1. SASS for css                   // npm install sass
-2. FIREBASE for authentication
+2. FIREBASE for authentication     // npm install firebase
-3. react-roter dom
+3. react-roter-dom                 //npm intall react-router-dom